 Besides a killer content strategy, you’re going to want to pay attention to several other factors and techniques if you want your website to rank higher.
 Many of these will be done over time as your website grows.

 At TheeDigital, we start with a search engine-friendly foundation when creating your site.
-If you already have an existing site that can be optimized, we will evaluate what can be done to improve its ranking.
-Our methods for gaining traffic and ranking follow best practices (White Hat) and we are very transparent in terms of our practices.
+If you already have an existing site that can be optimized, we will take a look and see what can be done to boost its ranking.
+If you’re new to the game, we’ll get you started from the ground up.

-Many other SEO agencies do not want you to know which techniques they use.
-Sometimes this is because they run the risk of getting your site banned from search results, use questionable practices or even worse, get you involved in a legal matter (yes, we have seen that happen).
+When you choose to work with TheeDigital you can count on us being transparent and following best practices when it comes to our methods for gaining traffic and ranking.
+We don’t use questionable methods that would run the risk of your site getting banned from search results.
 In search marketing, reputation is everything, and we are not willing to risk ours or our clients’ for a limited reign of the top spot in search engine results.